OpenZeppelin/starter-kit/README.md

 # zepkit
-A truffle box containing React, ZeppelinOS and OpenZeppelin.
+A truffle box containing React, ZeppelinOS, OpenZeppelin, Truffle and Infura.

-This box comes with everything you need to start using smart contracts from a react app.
-This is as barebones as it gets, so nothing stands in your way.
+This box comes with everything you need to start using upgradeable Smart contracts inside your applications.
+It also includes all the configuration required to deploy to different networks.

 ## Requirements